 Gloria is the sparqs contact for the following institutions:

-Colleges - City of Glasgow College, Glasgow Clyde, Glasgow Kelvin, Dundee & Angus and Fife.
+Colleges - City of Glasgow College, Glasgow Clyde, Glasgow Kelvin, Dundee & Angus, Fife and Forth Valley.

 .